interaction-lab/PyLips/docs/source/index.rst

 .. note::

    This project is under active development.
+Please raise an issue on github if you are having any trouble!

 Contents
 --------